 Go to www.unc.edu/depts/exercise/exercise_physiology/index.htm for additional information.

 The mission of the sport administration specialization is to integrate theory and practice to prepare graduate students for leadership positions in intercollegiate athletics."
-Based upon a metadiscrete experiential learning model, the sport-administration cohort, comprised of a highly select and diverse group of students from across the United States, engages in both formal course work and intense practical experiences designed to prepare them for a college-sport administration career.
-These real-world experiences begin immediately upon arrival on campus.
-During their first year, students are provided challenging coursework in economics/finance of college sport, legal issues in intercollegiate athletics, college sport marketing, organizational dynamics and management, National Collegiate Athletic Association (NCAA) governance and compliance, and college-sport facility and event management.
-In addition, students engage in extensive hands-on University of North Carolina Athletic Department event-operations experiences, and have the option of working with UNC Sport-Administration undergraduate students in planning, organizing and managing the annual College Sport Research Institute’s (CSRI) Conference on College Sport.
-To insure students are well prepared for their second-year thesis project, students also take directed course work in research design and statistics during the spring semester of their first year.
-During the second year, students complete a full-time, one-year internship in a functional area within the UNC Athletic Department and conduct a rigorous quantitative or qualitative-based research project that culminates in the production of a manuscript suitable for submission to a peer-reviewed academic journal.
-In addition to completing the internship and thesis project, all sport-administration students submit a research abstract for review and inclusion in the CSRI conference program.
-UNC sport-administration graduate students consistently present their research findings at regional and national conferences.
-Thirty-two hours of graduate course work are required.
+Based upon an innovative two year learning experience, the sport-administration cohort, comprised of a highly select and diverse group of students from across the United States, engages in both formal course work and intense practical experiences designed to prepare them for a college-sport administration career.
+During their first year, students are provided challenging coursework in administration, economics/finance, legal issues, sport marketing, governance and compliance, research methods/statistical analyses, and sport facility and event management.
+In addition, students engage in extensive "hands-on" event-operations experiences with the University of North Carolina (UNC) Athletic Department.
+During the second year, students complete a full-time, one-year internship in a functional area within the UNC Athletic Department.
+In addition to successful completion of all required courses and curricular experiences, all students must complete a comprehensive examination on all coursework, and a research thesis.
+Thirty-two hours of graduate coursework are required.

 Go to exss.unc.edu/graduate-programs/specializations/sport-administration for additional information.